lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 createUniversalProfile();
 ```

-You can now visualize your UP on the universalprofile.cloud website, by pasting the returned address after the `/` (slash) as follow:
+We can now visualize our UP on the [universalprofile.cloud](https://universalprofile.cloud) website, by adding the address of the deployed UP in the the url, after the `/` (slash), as follow:

 *https://universalprofile.cloud/your-up-address*